13. Paths Cross

 “Sit down,” he said.
 “You need to pay attention.
 In 60 seconds, I’m leaving with the money and you will never see me again.”

-Stunned into silence, Luci sat.
+Stunned into silence by both his words and demeanor, Luci sat.

 Henry talked.